SecureDrop Workstation Release Management

 1. Save and publish build metadata.

-4. Open a PR to merge the release branch into main.
-DO NOT MERGE.
-First, you will perform the apt-qa preflight check in the next step.
+5. Open a PR to merge the release branch into main.

 Step 6: Perform the apt-qa preflight check